 Played with in an episode of Hell Girl.
 A beautiful orphan girl named Inori has the looks and is offered a nice marriage prospect with the handsome son of the sponsor of her Orphanage of Love.
 The only problem is that there's a BIG catch: her mother in law, Mrs. Kyokotsu, only wants Inori to be a "living prop" who will spend her life quietly sitting around in a corner, watching life pass by in front of her - like the dolls that the family makes for a living.
 Completely alone since her Jerkass husband takes his mom's side, Inori tries to endure this Domestic Abuse... but she snaps and, despite Hajime's warnings, she sends the old woman to Hell.

-High School D×D: When not in sadist mode, Akeno come off as a ideal Japanese woman due to her long black hair and gentle smile.
-Not to mention she is a great cook like Asia and Rias.
+High School D×D: When not in sadist mode, Akeno comes off as an ideal Japanese woman due to her long black hair and gentle smile.
+Not to mention she's a great cook like Asia and Rias.
 Akeno is also polite and devoted to Issei and her team.
-However, Akeno needs to work on her Steel: she has a fragile personality to her as she "depend" on men due to her sad past.
+However, Akeno needs to work on her Steel: she has a fragile personality to her as she "depends" on men due to her sad past.

-Another mention goes to Yasaka as she is a Japanese priestess, very polite toward others, and has a iron will.
+Another mention goes to Yasaka as she's a Japanese priestess, very polite toward others, and has an iron will.

 Saeko Busujima is a polite Heir to the Dojo that wields a katana and knows VERY well how to use it, not to mention she has the basic looks (is very tall, has dark hair in a Hime Cut, etc) and apparently is rather good at housework.
 These traits, however, are mixed in with Ax-Crazy and Blood Knight (which are the opposite of the trope) when she fights.
 The other twist is under that polite exterior there's a sadist itching to get out and beat the crap out of everyone.
 Fortunately for her friends, there's a lot of zombies to kill, and holy shit she enjoys it.